 - Have a basic knowledge of the Arthurian legends, including the story of Sir Gawain and the Green Knight.
 Students will also be introduced to the works of Thomas Malory, Sir Edmund Spenser, and Alfred, Lord Tennyson in this context, though these works are not thoroughly examined.

 - Know about various genres of literature with particular emphasis on the benefits of fantasy literature as defined by Tolkien in his landmark Oxford lecture “On Fairy Stories.”
 Students are also taught guidelines for discerning literature that is appropriate for their situation.

 - Understand the limitations and advantages of converting a literary work to a movie and be able to compare the two forms for themselves.

 - Examine important issues such as war, ecology, and the cooperation between cultures and races in order to develop his own ideas on these topics.

 - Know more about the positive character qualities expressed in The Lord of the Rings such as loyalty, devotion to duty, pity, persistence, and sacrificing for the good of others.

-Copy/Supply fee: $20.00 (check written to Emily Kirtlan due at Orientation or at the first class)
+Copy/Supply fee: $20.00 (paid directly to Emily Kirtlan due at Orientation or at the first class attended)